A Vacuum leak can trick you, and your car computer, into believing a particular sensor or system needs fixing.

 Code P2282 is an indication that the (ECM)/(PCM) detects a vacuum leak and unmetered air; is getting into the engine.
 As a result, causing a lean idle condition.
 Hence, this could cause, stalling and emission test failures.

 What repairs can fix the P2282 code?

-Therefore, Code P2282 is a code that indicates there is unmetered air getting into the intake system.
-If no vacuum leak is found externally, then you may have an internal leak.
+So, code P2282 is a code that indicates, there is unmetered air getting into the intake system.
+If no leak is found externally, then you may have an internal leak.
 You could have a intake valve that is not sealing in one of the cylinders.
-This is not very common but one should be aware of this possibility.
+This is not very common, but one should be aware of this possibility.